Laparoscopic Sleeve Gastrectomy

 - Administer general anesthesia by a pediatric anesthesiologist.
 Your child will be asleep during the procedure and not feel any pain.

 The smaller pouch fills up quickly, limiting the amount of food your child can eat.
 This leads to weight loss.
+There are also metabolic benefits to removing the large portion of the stomach.

 Sleeve Gastrectomy: Follow-Up